3 Ways To Finance An Overseas Property Purchase

 When it comes time to shop for property, try to get pre-approved for financing.
 This will give you a clearer view of your purchase budget as well as mortgage and life insurance costs.

 It can be difficult to arrange local financing as a foreigner overseas… but it’s not impossible.
-We know of opportunities in Portugal, Panama, and other key markets that will feature at our International Property Summit.
+We know of opportunities in key markets that will feature at our International Property Summit.

 This year’s lineup of opportunities includes turn-key rental properties that boast above-average net ROIs.
 By investing in rental property and renting it out to short- or long-term visitors, you can establish an income stream that can offset or even exceed your financing costs.